Muthenya/DearChild/DEAR CHILD.md

 Nice guys don't finish last because they are not competing with anyone.

 01/07/2021, 19:48: Dear Child,
-Marriage requires a wise mind and a heart of gold not a big mouth...
+Marriage requires a wise mind and a heart of gold, not a big mouth...

 21/08/2021, 19:42: Dear Child,
 Greener pastures aren't what you find.
 They are what you make.